lalisalala/Music/README.md

 ### Setup
 Use `pip -m install tensorflow == 1.15.3` to install the specific version of TensorFlow that is compatible with Magenta.
 Then add Magenta by `pip install Magenta`.
-The current version should be 1.3.1.
+The version used in this program is 1.3.1.

 Get SoX from the Website: http://sox.sourceforge.net/ (32-Bit works on 64-Bit) and add it to your Path on your Computer.
 Tutorial for Windows: https://stackoverflow.com/questions/17667491/how-to-use-sox-in-windows